shaneoh10/price-chart-ms2/TESTING.md

 - There were multiple counts of 'missing semicolon' which was easily resolved.
 - There was another warning as follows : 'Function declarations should not be placed in blocks.
 Use a function expression or move the statement to the top of the outer function.'
 I researched the problem and refactored the code to remove this warning.
 - There is another warning that remains present across all JavaScript files: 'template literal syntax is only available in ES6(use esversion:6)'.
-This can be ignored as Javascript version ES6 is used in the project.
+I found an article on stack overflow [here](https://stackoverflow.com/questions/37247474/es6-in-jshint-jshintrc-has-esversion-but-still-getting-warning-using-atom) that advises by adding `/*jshint esversion: 6 */ ` at the top of the javascript files it would clear this error.
+I implemented this solution and the errors were no longer present.

 ## Web Browser and Device Testing